Cee-lo: The players roll the dice

 If the banker does not roll an automatic win or loss, they will have rolled a point of 2, 3, 4, or 5.
-Each player then rolls the dice to settle his individual bet against the banker.
-The player wins with a 4–5–6, triple, or any point higher than the Banker's.
-They lose with a 1–2–3, or any point lower than the banker's.
-If they tie the banker's point, then it's a "push", no winner or loser, and the player pockets his stake.
-If they don't roll win, loss, or point, they continue to roll the dice until they do so.
+Each player then rolls the dice to settle their individual bet against the banker.
+The player wins with a combination of four, five, and six, a triple, or any point higher than the Banker's.
+They lose with a combination of one, two, and three, or any point lower than the banker's.
+If they tie the banker's point, then it is a "push", no winner or loser, and the player pockets his stake.
+If they do not roll win, loss, or point, they continue to roll the dice until they do so.

-The first player to win with a 4–5–6 or triple commonly gets the privilege of being the next banker after all the bets of this round are settled.
-It's also often the case that 4–5–6 pays double, triples pay three times, and triple 1s pay five times the wager, though different betting systems may be agreed upon.
+The first player to win with a four, five and six, or triple commonly gets the privilege of being the next banker after all the bets of this round are settled.
+It is also often the case that the combination of four, five, and six pays double, the triples pay three times, and triple one, one, and one pay five times the wager, though different betting systems may be agreed upon.

 Variations in rules for the banking game

-Some variants of Cee-lo have been described that reverse the rules of winning and losing rolls for the player who is not a banker, making a 1–2–3 a win for the player, and 4–5–6 a loss.
+Some variants of Cee-lo have been described that reverse the rules of winning and losing rolls for the player who is not a banker, making a one, two, and three a win for the player, and four, five, and six a loss.
 If such a rule is followed to the extent that triples become a losing roll for the player, then this slightly increases the advantage to the banker.

+In another variant, the triple one, one, one is considered a losing roll ("acey out"), which has the overall effect of reducing the banker's edge.
+In others, the pair six and six, and the pair one and one, may be used to establish points of 6 and 1, respectively, instead of counting as automatic wins or losses.

+The difference in points may be used to adjust the bonus payoff; for example, if the player establishes a point which beats the bank's point by 1, that would result in the player receiving their bet back plus a bonus equal to 1/3 of the original bet; beating the bank by 2 points would award a bonus of 2/3 of the original bet; and beating the bank by 3 points would award a bonus equal to the original bet.